 Immediate Steps

+If you or someone you know has experienced sexual assault, you are not alone.
 The first few days after a sexual assault can be a very confusing time.
 You may have questions and be faced with difficult decisions.
 During this time you may not want, or be ready, to make many of these decisions.
 This is normal and okay.

 When you call: